Black Mirror: In fiction

 The series American Horror Story has been credited with repopularising the anthology format, along with Black Mirror.

 Along with American Horror Story (2011–), Black Mirror has been credited with repopularising the anthology format, which was rarely used in the 1990s and 2000s.
 This success has been attributed to changing profit incentives from increased streaming television consumption.
 A 2019 reboot of The Twilight Zone, the primary show to inspire Black Mirror, can be seen as an example of this.
 It was described by the creator Jordan Peele as broader than Black Mirror in that its themes do not have to be technological, and Sophie Gilbert of The Atlantic suggested that it may have avoided darker themes or explorations into human nature to avoid overlap.

 Other anthology series that were part of this phenomenon include Room 104 (2017–2020) and Solos (2021).
-Additionally, Adam White of The Independent stated that Black Mirror and Brooker's other works spawned an era of horror and fantasy that explores modern technology.
-Science-fiction television that critics have compared to Black Mirror includes Humans (2015–2018) and Upload (2020–).
+Adam White of The Independent stated that Black Mirror and Brooker's other works spawned an era of horror and fantasy that explores modern technology.
+Science-fiction television that critics have compared to Black Mirror includes Humans (2015–2018) and Upload (2020–2025).

 The anthology Electric Dreams (2017–2018) was widely compared to Black Mirror.
 Reviewers found Electric Dreams to be less violent and more understated than Black Mirror, but contain some similar plots.
 For instance, the episode "Real Life" is a story about virtual reality.
 The settings are further in the future and more allegorical.
 Another example is Inside No. 9 (2014–2024), a British anthology series that critics saw as more comedic than Black Mirror, and known for intricate plot twists.
 The creators Reece Shearsmith and Steve Pemberton have a larger role in the show than Brooker does in Black Mirror, as they star in most episodes and direct some in addition to writing them.

 The serialised British dystopia Years and Years (2019) follows a family from 2019 to 2034, and drew many comparisons to Black Mirror in themes and its near-future technology.
 The Verges Liz Shannon Miller called it "Black Mirror, but with a full and beating heart".
 Simon Cellan Jones, who directed the first four of six episodes, saw it as less dystopian than Black Mirror, and with less emphasis on technology.
 The science fiction film Friend of the World (2020) was arranged like a Black Mirror episode.
 The creator Brian Patrick Butler said he wanted a sequence of stories with escalating tension, to create a "creepy and thought-provoking experience".